clef/technical-exercise/README.md

 ### Importing into Android Studio

 To import into Android Studio, open up Android Studio and click "Import Project".
-Navigate to the base directory that you just cloned, `technical-exercise` and click "OK".
+Navigate to the base directory that you just cloned, `technical-exercise`, and click "OK".

 When you import the project, for some reason, Android Studio will delete the existing run configurations.
 To restore them, in your terminal do: